Frequently Asked Questions

 8. Do you recommend a specific detergent?

-Among many detergent tested in our nappies, Skip Active Clean and Skip Eco Active have the best results.
-These are liquid and non-enzymatic detergents.
+Among detergent tested in our nappies, Greendet, Skip Active Clean and Skip Eco Active have the best results.
+These are liquid, non-enzymatic detergents.

 Softeners align the surface fabric fibers towards a horizontal angle, becoming soft to touch.
 This seals the fibers which may block the penetration of urine into the fabric, leading to nappy leaks.